inspec/inspec-habitat/docs/resources/habitat_packages.md

 Use the `habitat_packages` (plural) InSpec audit resource to list Habitat packages, and perform bulk operations.

+## Availability

+### Status: EXPERIMENTAL

+This resource, like all of the inspec-habitat resource pack, is in the early stages of research and development.
+Functionality may be defective, incomplete, or be withdrawn in the future.
+If you are interested in helping this project mature, please join the conversation or contribute code at the [inspec-habitat project](https://github.com/inspec/inspec-habitat).

+### Connecting to Habitat

+To configure `inspec` to be able to communicate with Chef Habitat, be sure [to follow the instructions](https://github.com/inspec/inspec-habitat#configuring-inspec-to-reach-habitat) regarding configuring the connection options.
+This will prevent 'unsupported platform' errors.

 ## Examples

 ### Ensure httpd and memcached are installed